pr3ston/Cloud_Engineer_Journal/AWS Cloud Practitioner Cert/Timeline.md

 	- Monitoring, compliance and governance

 #### 7/30/25
 - I have officially passed the AWS Cloud Practitioner Exam with a score of around 835!
 Honestly the only resources that I have used is the `Cloud Practitioner Essentials` course, the Youtube video found below, and a set of 6 practice tests that I found on Udemy.
 Those practice tests were harder than the actual exam but I liked that as it overprepared me for the actual exam.
+Now onto the Solutions Architect Certification
 ## Resources
 - AWS Cloud Practitioner Essentials | AWS Training and Certification Website
 - AWS Cloud Quest: Cloud Practitioner | AWS Training and Certification Website